 The alignment of the start pontoons must be such that the pole position has the maximum advantage towards the first turn buoy, compared with the last positions on the starting grid.
-The plan of the circuit (including the position of the start pontoon) must be sent to the U.I.M. office 60 days in advance of the race date for approval of the permanent commissioner.
+The plan of the circuit (including the position of the start pontoon) must be sent to the U.I.M. office 60 days in advance of the race date for approval.